 Donation of $1bn cancels tuition fees at NYC medical school

+Donation of $1bn cancels tuition fees at medical school in the Bronx, NYC

-Medical students in New York’s worst-performing borough for health will now receive free education.
+Donation from Ruth Gottesman will provide students at medical school in New York’s worst-performing borough for health with free tuition.

 A $1bn donation by a former professor will allow a medical school in New York’s worst-performing borough for health to fund tuition fees for all of its students.